Case study · 2024–2025

 Conclusion

-The Day Food Catalogue demonstrates how modern web technologies can be leveraged to create a performant, accessible, and user-friendly product showcase.
+The Day Food Catalogue demonstrates how modern web tools can make a fast, accessible, and user-friendly product showcase.
 The combination of Ruby on Rails, Hotwire, and PostgreSQL provides a solid foundation that balances developer productivity with application performance.